aman-singh-pydev/aman-singh-pydev/README.md

 ---

-### 📘 Featured Projects
+### 🔧 Projects

-🚀 **Employee Management System (Django + DRF)**
-API-based system for managing employees, roles, authentication, and permissions.

-⚡ **FastAPI Microservice for Live Data Processing**
-High-performance microservice with async endpoints and PostgreSQL.

-📝 **Task Automation System**
-Python-based automation tool for daily job scheduling and reporting.
+I am currently organizing and uploading my professional and personal projects.

-> *(More projects will be added soon…)*
+New repositories will be added soon — stay tuned!

 ---